Water out of thin air? It can be done, say scientists - Cyprus Mail

 A recent test on a roof at MIT confirmed that the system can produce about a glass of water every hour in 20 to 30 percent humidity.

-Companies like Water-Gen and EcoloBlue already produce atmospheric water-generation units that create water from air.
+Companies like Water-Gen and EcoloBlue already produce atmospheric water generation units that create water from the air.
 What is special about this new prototype, though, is that it can cultivate water in low-humidity environments using no energy, Wang said.

 “It doesn’t have to be this complicated system that requires some kind refrigeration cycle,” she said in an interview with the Thomson Reuters Foundation.